gruffins/birch-swift/README.md

 }
 ```
 # Logging
-Use the logger as you would with the default Android logger.
+Use the logger as you would with any logger.

 ```swift
 Birch.t("trace message") // simplest